BD2KGenomics/toil-rnaseq-sc/README.md

 # License

-To comply with the license of source code/software used in this pipeline (see Acknowledgements below for the specific software & source used) this repository is released under the GNU General Public v3 License (GNU-GPL v3).
+To comply with the license of source code/software used in this pipeline (see [Acknowledgements](#acknowledgements) for the specific software & source used) this repository is released under the GNU General Public v3 License (GNU-GPL v3).
 The full text of the license can be found in the LICENSE file in this repository and is also reproduced here for convenience:

 ```
                     GNU GENERAL PUBLIC LICENSE